 Local levels of performance negotiated with the Governor (NMDWS) and chief elected official consistent with WIOA sec.
-116(c), to be used to measure the performance of the local area and to be used by the local board for measuring the performance of the local fiscal agent, eligible providers under WIOA title I subtitle B, and the one-stop delivery system in the local area, for PY 20 and PY 21 (same performance measures for both years).
+116(c), to be used to measure the performance of the local area and to be used by the local board for measuring the performance of the local fiscal agent, eligible providers under WIOA title I subtitle B, and the one-stop delivery system in the local area, for PY 22 and PY 23 (same performance measures for both years).

-The following is the proposed performance criteria for the Central Region.
-In review of the SAM, the NM State performance is indicating a decrease in performance measures and the negotiated measure includes approximately 5% reduction from prior periods.
-Furthermore, the Central Region implemented new strategies for promotion of transitional jobs that will produce a negative effect on measures for the Adult and Dislocated Worker categories.
+The following is the final negotiated performance criteria for the Central Region.
+In review, the Central Region's performance rates are indicating a wide range of decrease and increase in performance measures depending on the targeted funding area and the category. category appears to be overall a slight reduction, although with an exception to a slight increase on Median Earnings.
+The Dislocated Worker categories appears to have decreases at high as 5.5% on the employment rates categories and median earnings but have a higher expectation of obtaining credentials and measurable skills.
+The Youth also appears to have an overall increase across the board on all indicators from 4-7% respectively.
+Wagner-Peyser also has an increase in the employment rate in the 2nd quarter but has a reduction of 3% in the employment rate in the 4th quarter, as well as a decrease in median earnings.
+Furthermore, the Central Region implemented new strategies for promotion of transitional jobs, as well as a new Chances Grant targeting adults being released from the Corrections Department.
+These changes are projected to produce a negative effect on performance measures for the Adult category.
 With these efforts we expect to have some reduction in our performance measures as these individuals exit and seek employment.
 The dislocated worker population increased significantly for low skilled occupations and the need to upskill and transition individuals to other career paths will also reduce measures.